12+ Fun Things to do with Your Baby in Greenville, SC

 Pictures

 So this might not be baby’s favorite, but capture those little grins now.
 You can do old school portrait studios or hire a freelance photographer to get some cute snaps of you at the park or anywhere you’d like.
-And if you’re looking for a photographer, we have a list of some of our reader favorites.
+And if you’re looking for a photographer, we have a list of some of our reader favorite newborn photographers in Greenville.

 TCMU